rrampoldi/PDida/README.md

 # PDida
-A selected collection of Puredata abstractions for generative music
+A selected collection of Puredata abstractions for generative music / algorhytmic composition.